Irish patrol vessel Muirchú: UK career

 She was built in Liffey Dockyard in 1908 as a fishery research and protection cruiser and was named Helga II.
 Such was interest in her design that Canada ordered two ships to the same specification (HMCS Galiano and HMCS Malaspina).

 She was then under control of the Department of Agriculture and Technical Instruction (Ireland) until she was taken over by the Admiralty in March 1915 when she became officially described as His Majesty's Yacht Helga, an armed steam yacht – officially an "Armed Auxiliary Patrol Yacht".
 At this time the "II" was dropped from her name and she served as an anti-submarine patrol vessel as well as undertaking escort duty in the Irish Sea.

-Helga was involved in the Easter Rising when British forces used her to shell areas around Dublin, including Liberty Hall, in April 1916.
+During the Easter Rising of April 1916, Helga shelled several areas around Dublin under rebel control, including Liberty Hall and Sackville Street.
 In April 1918 she was credited with the sinking of a submarine off the Isle of Man and for the remainder of her career she carried a star on her funnel as an indicator of this, even though no submarine was recorded as being sunk in the area at that time.

 In October of the same year RMS Leinster was torpedoed off the Kish and 517 were lost.
 Helga was fuelling in Dún Laoghaire at the time.
 She rescued ninety of the passengers.
 Helga was released from the navy in March 1919 and returned to fisheries work.
 She was later used to transport Royal Irish Constabulary special constables known as Black and Tans around the coast when many of the roads in Ireland were rendered impassable by the IRA in the War of Independence.